THE FUTURE OF THE THEATRE

 A STATEMENT FROM OUR EXECUTIVE TEAM: ROYAL EXCHANGE THEATRE CLOSES ITS STAGES UNTIL AUTUMN 2020

 We ask groups to arrive nice and early (at least 20 minutes before the show starts) in order to collect tickets and get settled.
 Our building is steeped in amazing history, so why not take a walk around before the production starts?

 Once you arrive, head over to our Box Office to collect your tickets.
-Then please head over to the designated Schools' meeting point.

 WATCHING A SHOW AT THE ROYAL EXCHANGE THEATRE

 Our theatre space is very unique and may be unlike any other theatre your students have been to before.
 The Royal Exchange seating is in the round and you are never more than 9 meters from the actors which means that watching a production can be a very immersive experience.
 This also means that audience members and actors are close to each other and if you can see them, they can see you!

 We have therefore created a few top tips for watching a show at the Royal Exchange:

 1. We ask that mobile phones and electronic devices are turned off completely.
 Buzzing and bright screens can be a distraction to the actors and other audience members as well as ringing!

 2. Members of the audience should remain quiet during a production.
 It’s great to see students enjoying themselves, but please keep in mind that people have paid to listen to the actors, not the audience, so save comments and discussions to after the show.

 3. Writing notes should be saved until the interval or the end of the show as this can sometimes distract other patrons.